-While this will vary from business to business, the major platforms we work with in the UK, US and Europe are Facebook, Instagram, LinkedIn, Twitter, Pinterest and Google+.
+While this will vary from business to business, the major platforms we work with in the UK, US and Europe are Facebook, Instagram, LinkedIn, Twitter and Pinterest.
 If you are a client with a global footprint, you will need to localise your social networks and our team is familiar with running campaigns on many Asian platforms such as WeChat, LINE and KakaoTalk.

 As with SEO and PPC, we conduct our Social Media Platform Audit (SMPA) every three months.
 By analysing what your audience is talking about and engaging with, it ensures the content you create is targeted and effective.
 It’s also crucial to analyse competitor activity and benchmark your content and social media performance against relevant trends and hashtags.